Why the 24-Hour Rule Is Crucial for Long-Term Sobriety

-The “one day at a time” mantra is used frequently in the world of recovery, particularly among people who follow the 12-Step principles of Alcoholics Anonymous.
-Its purpose is to remind us to stay in the day and not think too far ahead about our sobriety.
+The one-day-at-a-time mantra is used frequently in the world of recovery, particularly among people who follow the 12-Step principles of Alcoholics Anonymous or Narcotics Anonymous.
+Its purpose is to remind individuals in recovery to stay in the present, focus on today, and not think too far ahead about sobriety.
 Because the saying has become so ubiquitous, it can be easy to lose sight of the technique’s effectiveness.
-In fact, even studies have shown that it really works.
-Here are some reasons why the 24-hour rule is so beneficial.
+In fact, according to a recent study that looked at brain scans of individuals with an alcohol use disorder, the brain takes a long time to normalize, which can make each day a struggle, especially initially.1 Here are some reasons why focusing on 24 hours at a time can be beneficial:

 It Makes Sobriety Feel Less Overwhelming

-For someone with a substance use disorder, the thought of giving up alcohol or drugs for the rest of their lives can be an overwhelming and seemingly unattainable prospect.
-Staying sober for just 24 hours, on the other hand, typically feels like a much more manageable task.
+For someone with a substance use disorder, the clinical term for a substance addiction, the thought of giving up alcohol or drugs for the rest of their lives may seem overwhelming and seemingly unattainable.
+However, remaining sober for just 24 hours can feel like a much more manageable task.
 Over time, those days add up to weeks, then months, then years of continuous sobriety.

-Taking it one day at a time also gives you the opportunity to consciously recommit to yourself to recovery.
-This can be especially helpful when life gets really challenging or when you’re forced to deal disappointing setbacks such as relapse.
+Taking it one day at a time also gives individuals the opportunity to consciously recommit themselves to their recovery.
+This can be especially helpful when life gets really challenging or when individuals are forced to deal with disappointing setbacks, such as relapse.

 It Makes Tough Tasks Seem More Manageable

-Now, rather than waste energy worrying unnecessarily about things that may or may not happen, I focus only on the problems I have to deal with today.
-Tomorrow’s issues can be handled tomorrow—it’s not like they’re going anywhere.
-Even the biggest life challenges feel much more manageable when I tackle them like this, one day at a time.
+In recovery, I no longer waste energy worrying unnecessarily about things that may or may not happen.
+I focus only on the problems I have to deal with today—and I don’t turn to alcohol to manage my stress.
+Even the biggest life challenges feel much more manageable when I tackle them like this, looking at what I can do today and only today.

 It Encourages Mindfulness